 Tableau Cloud

 Tableau Cloud is optimized for a better integration with other cloud-based platforms such as Google BigQuery and Salesforce.
 With Tableau Cloud, the secure environment and regular updates are integrated automatically, without the need for manual configuration and maintenance of data and network security.
-Without extra hardware and infrastructure cost and a subscription-based pricing, TCO of Tableau Cloud is typically lower, making it more cost-effective, although the price per user is more expensive.
+Without extra hardware and infrastructure cost and a subscription-based pricing, TCO of Tableau Cloud is typically lower, making it a more cost-effective alternative.

 As a cloud-hosted solution that is entirely managed and Tableau Cloud does not require any server maintenance, allowing organizations to have a more hands-off approach without back-end infrastructure management.
 With Tableau Cloud there is no need for the organization to manually configure and maintain data and network security, but on the other hand, features like custom administrative views and reports are more challenging.